Change request

 The Severity field must contain a value

-The general parameter CCMCMDEF must contain a valueor
+The general parameter CCMCMDEF must contain a value

 User $1$ is not a Change Manager – see user parameter CCMCHGMAN

 Each change request needs to have a nominated change manager in the Change manager field.
-A change manager is an active Sage X3 user who has been approved for involvement in your company's CCM process.
-Their "change manager" approval CCMCHGMAN–Change manager parameter (TC chapter, CCM group) is set to Yes.
-One "change manager" user should be nominated as the default change manager for all new requirements.
-You define the default change manager by adding their Sage X3 user code to the folder level CCMCMDEF–Default change manager parameter (TC chapter, CCM group), but only after their user parameter has been set.
+A change manager is an active Sage X3 user that is approved for involvement in your company's CCM process.
+Their change manager approval CCMCHGMAN–Change manager parameter (TC chapter, CCM group) is set to Yes.
+One change manager user should be nominated as the default change manager for all new requirements.
+You define the default change manager by adding their Sage X3 user code to the folder level CCMCMDEF–Default change manager parameter (TC chapter, CCM group), but only after their user parameter is set.

 User $1$ is not an Approver for Change Requests